 Babies cry when their diapers are wet because they are uncomfortable and are letting you know they need a diaper change.
 Always check a crying baby’s diaper to see if a diaper change is needed immediately.

 Babies do not generally enjoy the discomfort of a full diaper, but they may feel content staying in it for a while.
 Some babies though are uncomfortable within minutes of wetting it.

-Is it OK to leave a baby in a wet diaper?
+How long can you leave a baby in a pee diaper?

 Once the diaper is full it will no longer be able to absorb fresh urine and can create leakage, getting the baby’s clothing wet.
 This is most common overnight, especially when the baby is sleeping through the night.
 If this becomes a common occurrence, try night-time diapers or size up overnight.

-Whatever your reason for not changing a baby right at the moment they’ve peed, rest assured that your baby will be fine if they can’t get changed until later.
+Whatever your reason for not changing a baby right at the moment they’ve peed, rest assured that your baby will be fine if you need to wait to change them.
 Unless the diaper is full, has poop or they have a diaper rash, leaving the change until later will not have a negative effect on them.